-On December 31, 2023 and as of the date of this report, the total number of approved credit lines available to the Company for current operations amounted to approximately NIS 900 thousand which were not utilized.
-The Company applies from time to time to the financial institutions for credit lines in accordance with the needs thereof.
+As of December 31, 2024, the Company has loans and credit facilities of a non-material amount.
+The Company applies from time to time to financial institutions for credit lines in accordance with the needs thereof.

-2.7 Events subsequent to the date of the balance sheet
+3. Events in the period of the report and subsequent to the date of the balance sheet